melindaju1818/sandbox/story.md

 He could not find anything in Iowa, just snow, a massive pile of snow. :snowflake:

-Meow Meow Cats are the best!
+Meow Meow Cats are the best! :heart: